BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/4-nVue-nVision/technology-overview.rst

 two-dimensional fluorescence image that reflects the spatial distribution and temporal dynamics of neural activity within the defined field of view.
 The achromatic lens corrects for chromatic aberration across the emission spectrum, ensuring sharp image quality and signal fidelity across different fluorescence channels.
+For additional details regarding fluorescence, please refer to the section :ref:`fluorescence-imaging`.

 GRIN lens
 ^^^^^^^^^